 Octave Chanute went on to be the main enthusiast for the Wright Brothers during their early aerial trials, encouraging them and supplying them with the latest aerial information.
 By 1900 Chanute had become the center point for various aerial experimenters in Europe and the U.S. His 1894 book "Progress in Flying Machines" was a landmark volume and was the book recommended to Wilbur Wright by the Smithsonian Institution in 1899.

 In June of 1897 Chanute and Herring jointly received a patent in Great Britain (#15,221) for a powered version of the triplane glider.
 Augustus Herring continued his flying machine experiments, adding a small compressed air engine turning two propellers (one pusher and one tractor propeller) in 1898, and apparently made at least one short hop.

-While Chanute has been remembered as a towering figure in aeronautics during the years around the turn of the century, Herring was not to be so honored.
-He is now best remembered for having engaged in questionable business practices during his later association with Glenn Curtiss and for having submitted a seemingly fallacious bid to the U.S. Army to construct a military aeroplane.
+While Chanute is remembered as a towering figure in aeronautics during the years around the turn of the last century, Herring has not been so honored.
+He is now best remembered for engaging in questionable business practices during his later association with Glenn Curtiss and for submitting an apparently fallacious bid to the U.S. Army to construct a military aeroplane.